JakeJing/dotfiles/readme.md

 The local of stow is that you first copy all the necessary files that needs to be saved in the ~/dotfiles directory.

+The easiest way of doing this is to copy all files to `dotfiles/.config` directory, and remove the unnecessary ones.
+Then you can stow the rest by specifying the target directory.
+Note: your wd should be inside the `.config`.

 ```
 pwd
 # /Users/jakejing/dotfiles/.config